EddieChoCho/tech_notes/Database/MemoryManagement.md

      * Which candidate page? `replacement strategies`
      * Then read in the desired block
   * Waiting: If all pages in the buffer pool are pinned.
 Wait until some other unpins a page

+#### Buffers
+* Each page in the buffer pool needs to associate with additional information:
+	* Is contained block pinned?
+	* Is contained block modified(dirty)?
+	* Information required by the replacement strategy
+* A `buffer` wraps a page and hold this information
+* A block can be pinned and accessed by multiple clients
+	* Buffer must be thread safe(same as page)
+	* DBMS needs other mechanism(i.e. concurrency control) to serialize conflict operations to a buffer
+	* Thread safe + Concurrency Control(Control the order) = Guarantee the `I`(isolation) of ACID

+#### Buffer Replacement Strategies
+* All buffers in the buffer pool begin unallocated
+* Once all buffers are loaded, buffer manager has to replace the unpinned block in same `candidate buffer` to serve new pin request
+* Best candidate?
+	* The buffer containing block that will be unused for the longest time
+	* Maximize the hit rate of pins
+	* However, as in VM, access of blocks in unpinned buffers is not determinable
+	* Heuristics needed:
+		* Naive
+		* FIFO
+		* LRU
+		* Clock
+	* Some commercial systems use different heuristics for different `buffer type`
+		* e.g. catalog buffers, index buffers, buffers for full table scan, etc.

+* The Naive Strategy
+	* Travers the buffer pool sequentially from beginning
+	* Replaces the first unpinned buffer met
+	* Problem: buffers are not evenly utilized
+	* Low hit rate: Some buffers may contain stale data

+* The FIFO Strategy
+	* Choose the buffer that contains the least-recently-read-in block
+		* Each buffer records the `time a block is read in`
+	* Unpinned buffers can be maintained in a priority queue
+		* Finds the target unpinned buffer in O(1) time
+	* Assumption: the older blocks are less likely to be used in the future
+		* Valid?
+Not true, for, e.g., catalog blocks

+* The LRU Strategy
+	* Chooses the buffer that contains the least recently used block
+		* Each buffer records the `time the block us unpinned`
+	* Assumption: blocks that are not used in the near past will unlikely be used in the near future
+		* Valid generally
+		* Avoids replacing commonly used pages
+	* But still not optimal for full table scan
+	* Most commercial systems use simple enhancements to LRU

+	* LRU Variants
+		* In Oracle DBMS, the LRU queue has two logical regions
+			* Cold region in the front of the hot region
+		* `Cold:LRU`; `hot: FIFO`
+		* For full table scan: Puts the just read page into the head(at LRU end)

+* The Clock Strategy
+	* Similar to Naive strategy, but always start traversal from the previous replacement position
+	* Uses the unpinned buffers as evenly as possible(with LRU flavor)
+	* Easy to implement

 # References
 * [Introduction to Database System by Shan-Hung Wu](https://www.youtube.com/playlist?list=PLS0SUwlYe8cyln89Srqmmlw42CiCBT6Zn)